JohnnyFan0875/notebook/data-science/statistics/hypothesis-testing/anova.md

 p = P(F' \geq F_{\text{observed}} \mid H_0)
 $$

-- The **F-statistic** measures how large the between-group variance is relative to the within-group variance, while the **p-value** quantifies the probability of obtaining such an F if all group means were truly equal ($H_0$).
+- The **F-statistic** measures how large the between-group variance is relative to the within-group variance
+  The **p-value** quantifies the probability of obtaining such an F if all group means were truly equal ($H_0$).
 - **Large F-value** → **small p-value** → such an extreme ratio of variances is unlikely under $H_0$.
 - **F-value near 1** → **large p-value** → group differences are no greater than expected by random chance.